MeDKouk/islamportal/islamportal.md

 </div>

 ## 🕋 About
-**WikiIslam.net**; an infamous name for a filthy site that I'm not quite supposed to link.
-This site aims to be the ***real WikiIslam***, minus the propagandist and apologist content.
-The site's owner, which is me, decides to stay anonymous under the pseudonym of "MeD," for a very obvious reason:
+**WikiIslam.net**; an infamous name for a filthy hub of misinformation and utter tomfoolery that I'm not quite supposed to link.
+This site, **IslamPortal**, aims to be the ***real WikiIslam***, minus the propagandist and apologist content.
+The site's owner, which is me, decides to remain anonymous under the pseudonym of "MeD," for a very obvious reason:
 <!-- tabs:start -->

 ### **<strong>Siyar A'lām al-Nubalā' (7:258) [^1] </strong>**